 A resident family must notify the PHA when overnight guests will be staying in the unit for more than 3 days.
-A guest can remain in the unit no longer than 7 consecutive days and no more than a total of 14 cumulative calendar days during any 12-month period.
+A guest can remain in the unit no longer than 7 consecutive days or a total of 14 cumulative calendar days during any 12-month period.